docker-leash/docker-leash/docs/install/configuration.rst

 We can break down the sections as follow.
 You can define `policy name` should match `policy name` they will be matched in `groups.yml` file.
-The `docker action` is a name of an action (see bellow for the list).
+The `docker action` is a name of an action (see `Docker actions list`_ below for the list).
-The `check name` is the internal name of the check to apply on the command, and `check argument` are the arguments for the check (see bellow for the list).
+The `check name` is the internal name of the check to apply on the command, and `check argument` are the arguments for the check (see `Docker actions list`_ below for the list).

 .. code-block:: yaml